ibm-cloud-docs/account/account_faq.md

 {: #cancelaccount}

 In the console, go to the **Manage > Billing and Usage > Billing** page and click **Deactivate Account**.

+## How do I delete my account?
+{: #deleteaccount}

+You must contact IBM Cloud Support to open a support ticket and request that your account be deleted.
+If you have data that is associated with your old account that you want to save and move to a new account, include this information in your email.

 ## How do I get support?
 {: #contactsupport}